 Data warehouses (DWHs) are widely recognized as essential components of business intelligence and analytics operations.
 But the question of whether the optimal deployment route is in the cloud or on-premise remains hotly debated.

 Like so many things, the truth is that there is no one-size-fits-all solution.
 Every business is different, and there are advantages and disadvantages in both approaches.
 On the one hand the cloud offers scalability and low entry cost advantages.
-On the other, there’s the security and flexibility that only an on-prem solution can offer.
+On the other, there’s the security and flexibility that only an on-premise solution can offer.

 Should you deploy your data warehouse in the cloud or maintain it on-premise?
 Here’s our take on the factors to consider as you make this decision.